 Step 3: Deodorize the Sofa

-With all the messes life throws at it, your futon seat may start to smell a bit musty.
+With all the messes life throws at it, your futon seat may start to smell a bit musty and show signs of dust.
 To deodorize and freshen up your tingling futon seat, start by sprinkling baking soda over the entire surface.
 Let this sit for at least an hour before hoovering off any excess.

 Baking soda is great for neutralizing odors and absorbing moisture in fabrics.
 If you prefer a stronger scent, add several drops of your favorite essential oil to the baking soda before sprinkling onto the fabric.

-Another way to deodorize is with white vinegar, which can be sprayed directly on the fabric or applied using a soft cloth dampened with vinegar.
-The acidic properties in vinegar help break down bacteria that cause bad smells and work well for removing mildew odor from cushions too!
+Another way to deodorize is with white vinegar or tea tree oil, which can be sprayed directly on the fabric or applied using a soft cloth dampened with vinegar.
+The acidic properties in vinegar help break down bacteria that cause bad smells and work well for removing mildew odor from seats too!
 Allow the solution to dry completely before sitting on it again.

 Make sure to test any product in an inconspicuous spot first so you don’t damage the material or cause discoloration.